calebdame/pdfparser/README.md

 ### High level Goal when done

-This repos will create a webhook that will accept a payload from a supabase instance, loading the pdf links it shares, turning them into images, then passing the images in batches to an OPENAI model to determine if the docuemnt meets specific criteria
+This repo creates a webhook that accepts a payload from a Supabase instance, downloads the PDF links it shares, converts each page to an image, and processes the text locally.
+OpenAI calls are currently disabled; instead, the service logs OCR output and FAISS search results for testing purposes.

 ### Lower level beginning